 Muscoot Farm in Somers was renamed Alfred B. DelBello Farm Park during a ceremony Sept.
 22 at the 777-acre property in Somers.

-Dee DelBello, widow of former County Executive Alfred B. DelBello, was joined by her son, Damon DelBello, County Executive Robert Astorino and a host of dignitaries, family and friends as the official name change took place.
+Dee DelBello, widow of former County Executive Alfred B. DelBello, was joined by her son, Dr. Damon DelBello, County Executive Robert Astorino and a host of dignitaries, family and friends as the official name change took place.

 “Dedicating Muscoot in Alfred DelBello’s memory is fitting on many levels,” Astorino said.
 “Al had the vision to develop this magnificent property into a fun destination that would help generations of Westchester families and regional visitors to appreciate the history and place of agriculture in the county.”